Adult Social Care

 There are services that the Council must provide free of charge including the assessments, safeguarding services and some short- term support but usually the person requiring ongoing care will need a financial assessment and be required to make a contribution if they can afford to.

-The Care Act 2014 is a reforming law.
-Modernising the legal framework for health and social care in England.
-It received Royal Assent on 14th May 2014 and is supported by the Care and Support Regulations and Statutory Guidance.
-Part 1 came into force on 1st April 2015, Part 2 has been delayed and planned for 2020 but a cap on care costs has been scrapped and further funding reform is under review.
+The Care Act 2014 is the legal framework for Social Care in England.
+It is supported by the Care and Support Regulations and Statutory Guidance which came into force on 1st April 2015.

 Once assessed with an eligible care need a financial assessment will determine any client and/or Local Authority contribution.

-A Local Authority has the discretion to choose whether or not to charge following a care needs assessment but apart from some services which must be provided for free Adult Social Care (unlike NHS services) are usually means tested.
+A Local Authority has the discretion to choose whether or not to charge following a care needs assessment but apart from some services which must be provided for free, ongoing Adult Social Care (unlike NHS services) is usually means tested.
 When a Local Authority charges for care and support services they must follow the Care and Support (Charging and Assessment of Resources) regulations and have regard to the Care and Support Statutory Guidance.

-The following rules apply to financial assessment for both residential care and care at home;
+The following rules apply to financial assessments for both residential care and care at home;

 Residents with over £23,250 savings/capital will meet the full costs of their care and are considered able to pay for their own care in full.

 Residents with between £14,250 and £23,250 will make a contribution from their savings/capital as a tariff income of £1.00 for every £250 or part of, a contribution from income will also be assessed